Horus-Technologies/horus/README.md

 ## Horus Software Stack
 This project provides autonomy for drones and is powered by ROS2 Humble.
 In its current state, it integrates with Ardupilot SITL.

-Only the motion control software is currently implemented, and is divided between two subsystems:
+Only the motion control software is currently implemented, and is divided between three subsystems:
+- ssGlobalPlanner
 - ssLocalPlanner
 - ssTrajectoryController